 Google Cloud’s most widely used service is Compute Engine, which is an Infrastructure as a Service offering provided by Google Cloud Platform.
 It is a general-purpose, flexible, highly scalable virtual machine.
 There are many types and sizes of compute engines.

-Compute Engine offers a wide range of options from general purpose machines to resource-specific optimised machines such as memory-optimised, compute-optimised, and GPU-optimised.
+Compute Engine offers a wide range of options from general purpose machines to resource-specific optimised machines such as memory-optimised, compute-optimised, and GPU-optimised, all at different pricing.
 Additionally, the user can also customise their own machine types to better fit their needs.

 Why should you schedule Instances?